-Every Spring Training, prospects get a chance to show what they can do as they prepare for the upcoming season.
-Some compete for jobs in big league camp, while others vie for spots on Minor League affiliates.
-MLB Pipeline will visit all 30 camps this spring, and today we check in on the Yankees.
+Every Spring Training, prospects get a chance to show what they can do as they prepare for the season ahead.
+Some are competing for jobs in big league camps, others are prepping for the season as they vie for spots at Minor League affiliates up and down a team's system.
+MLBPipeline.com is visiting all 30 camps this spring.
+Today we check in on the New York Yankees.

 :: MLB Pipeline Spring Training reports ::

 A young hitting coach Gary Denbo was there to see it and be a part of it.
 Now more than two decades later, Denbo is the man in charge of the Yanks' system as the vice president of player development, and it's nearly impossible for him (and others) not to make comparisons.